jina-ai/GSoC/README.md

 - Yongxuan Zhang (Contact: yongxuan.zhang@jina.ai)

 ### Project 3: Write an example with Jina for an application of your choice
-Write a neural search pipeline to solve a problem of your choice.
+Write a neural search pipeline to solve a real-world problem.
 Students may use any Kaggle or other publicly available datasets.
 Include well-written documentation and a blog post to create outreach for yourself and Jina.